 One other approach is to use corrected statistical tests (i.e. permutation-based significance tests) as splitting criteria by computing a p-value for each input variable in the selection of best variable to split.
 This approach can reduce bias due to the different nature of the input variable, for example, continuous variables tend to be selected more often than categorical variables and categorical variables with more categories tend to be selected more often than the ones with less categories.
 The computing cost is however much higher than non-statistical based splitting criteria, thus the statistical based split criteria is less used in practice.

-TITRE
+Research objectives

 The aim of this thesis is to better interpret the cancer pharmacogenomics by identifying predictive genomic biomarkers to drug responses of targeted therapies using mathematics and informatics tools.
 To build robust predictive models, we need to ensure that the genomic data used in the model are accurate and the predictive models are adequate.